NCDgov/ncd-site/_posts/2018-11-15-federal-advisory-body-s-new-report-series-focuses-on-charter-schools-and-school-choice-vouchers.md

 title: Federal advisory body’s new report series focuses on charter schools and school choice vouchers
 date: 2018-11-15
+excerpt: The National Council on Disability—an independent federal agency—today released two companion reports on the impact of school choice policies on students with disabilities.
+tag: Press Release
 ---
 **For Immediate Release**